Please ensure Javascript is enabled for purposes of website accessibility

 Let’s talk about what time out is.
 Time out is a parenting strategy that uses isolation as punishment.
 While many of us have different strategies for this process, the framework remains the same.
 The child makes a mistake, and the parent feels the need to punish the mistake, and the child is put in isolation.

-Parents have many common beliefs about time out’s effectiveness.
+Parents have many common beliefs about the effectiveness of time out.
 These beliefs include children’s increased feelings of remorse, increased ideal behaviors, and reduced future misbehaviors.
 Parents are unaware of the many different types of time out and the long-term negative effects.
 This can be understood when you know how our sympathetic nervous system works.

 The sympathetic nervous system is designed to protect us from danger.
 This is a part of our body that we do not control.
 It’s subconsciously regulated.
 The sympathetic nervous system will dilate eyes, increase heart rate, increase adrenaline & cortisol and prepare us for our fight, flight, freeze, and fawn response.
 So when we perceive a threat- it kicks in.
 This can account for why children are triggered when using timeout- and why parents are triggered to use it.
 Together they perceive a threat and miss the opportunity to strengthen connection and emotional intelligence.